wew55/wew55.github.io/_pages/about.md

 # Research

-At Cadence Design Systems, I am a researcher and software engineer on sophisticated algorithm development for extreme large-scale data set, in depth expertise in graph partitioning and optimization for backend compiler.
+At Cadence Design Systems, I am a researcher and software engineer on sophisticated algorithm development for extreme large-scale data set, in depth expertise in graph partitioning and optimization for backend compilers.

 My PhD research topics included computer architecture, memory/storage system design for future computing systems with a focus on emerging memories, machine learning applications and hardware accelerators and GPU architectures, workload analysis with big data analytics techniques.
 My research work on resistive memory architecture was nominated as [Best Paper Candidate of ICCAD 2017](https://iccad.com/sites/iccad.com/files/2017%20ICCAD%20Awards%20Page.pdf), and also selected as a [Finalist Paper for NVMW Memorable Paper Award (NVMW 2018)](http://nvmw.ucsd.edu/2018/program).